Fourteen Years Ago.

 “The critical weakness of The Seven was their lack of information compartmentalization.
 While organized, even their surface-level insurgents knew much more than was necessary to carry out their duties.
 We interrogated those we captured to the best of our ability at the time, but we weren’t able to capture many.
 Their dedication to their cause was fanatical, and they killed themselves when the walls closed in.
 Those we did interrogate gave some information that helped us prevent further bloodshed, but one of the stronger ones refused to speak.”
 Stane’s face darkened, “He was the one I was responsible for interrogating.”

 “A comedian.”
 Stane snarled, “He laughed.
 He just laughed whenever he saw me.
 Couldn’t seem to help himself.
 I didn’t understand why until the fourth day, when I learned that The Seven had captured my wife.”

 Young as I was, I knew where this was going.

 “Me and my best men tracked their last known location to find her.”
 Stane whispered, “By the time we did, they were gone.
 But she wasn’t.
 The love of my life was in chains, covered in blood.
 They’d cut out her tongue.
 They’d taken the finger with the ring I’d given her the day we got married.
 They had murdered and mutilated the best parts of me.”

 “I’m so sorry, Mister Lockhea-”

 “So I went back,” Stane growled, interrupting me.
 “I returned to headquarters.
 The comedian wasn’t laughing when he saw me.
 He knew what had happened.
 He just smiled instead.
-I took the combat knife that my wife made for me when I became the commanding officer of the Royal Guard, and I started on that smile of his.
+I took the knife that my wife made for me when I joined the Guard, and I started on that smile of his.
 I cut it ear-to-ear.
 He didn’t find that funny.”